 Wasabi wallet uses bech32 addresses only.
 These addresses are not fully supported by the whole Bitcoin ecosystem.
 It would be beneficial to make pull requests to open source softwares to support sending money to bech32 addresses: https://github.com/zkSNACKs/WalletWasabi/issues/951

-Wasabi, in theory could use P2SH over P2WPKH, wrapped segwit addresses, (https://github.com/zkSNACKs/Meta/issues/7) since the ability to spend to bech32 addresses is not quite there yet.
+Wasabi, in theory could use P2SH over P2WPKH, wrapped SegWit addresses, (https://github.com/zkSNACKs/Meta/issues/7)since the ability to spend to bech32 addresses is not yet universal.
 On the other hand, this could be considered a backward-looking short-sighted improvement.

-A way of facilitating funds to make their way into the wallet would be to introduce transitionary P2WPKH over P2SH addresses those would not be checked against Golomb-Rice filters, but rather a single backend query would establish its balance only once, then immediately sweeping the money to a bech32 wallet-managed address: https://github.com/zkSNACKs/Meta/issues/34
+A way of facilitating funds to make their way into the wallet would be to introduce transitionary P2WPKH over P2SH addresses.
+Those would not be checked against Golomb-Rice filters.
+Instead, a single backend query would establish its balance only once, and then immediately sweep the money to a bech32 wallet-managed address: https://github.com/zkSNACKs/Meta/issues/34.

 # Web Wallet